Economic inactivity by qualification level

 Summary of Economic inactivity by qualification level Economically inactive women by ethnicity and qualification level Summary

-Confidence intervals for each ethnic group are available if you download the data.
+Confidence intervals for each ethnic group are available in the ‘download the data’ section.

 Based on the APS results, it’s estimated that 50% of of White 16 to 64 year olds with no qualifications who are not in full-time education were economically inactive in 2016.

-The APS is based on a sample of 16 to 64 year olds, rather than all 16 to 64 year olds in England, Wales and Scotland.
-This measure makes reliable estimates of the percentage of people in this age bracket in England, Wales and Scotland who were economically inactive, but it’s impossible to be 100% certain of the true percentage.
+The APS is based on a sample of 16 to 64 year olds, rather than all 16 to 64 year olds in Great Britain.
+This measure makes reliable estimates of the percentage of people in this age bracket in Great Britain who were economically inactive, but it’s impossible to be 100% certain of the true percentage.

-It’s 95% certain, however, that somewhere between 48.7% and 50.4% of all White 16 to 64 year olds with no educational qualifications in England, Wales and Scotland who were not in full-time education were economically inactive in 2016.
+It’s 95% certain, however, that somewhere between 48.7% and 50.4% of all White 16 to 64 year olds with no educational qualifications in Great Britain who were not in full-time education were economically inactive in 2016.
 In statistical terms, this is a 95% confidence interval.
 This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall in this range (that is, between the upper and lower confidence interval).
 But 5 times out of 100 it would fall outside this range.

 The smaller the survey sample, the more uncertain the estimate and the wider the confidence interval.
 For example, fewer 16 to 64 year olds from the Asian ethnic group responded to the survey than their White counterparts, so we can be less certain about the estimate for the smaller group.
 This greater uncertainty is expressed by a wider confidence interval, for example of between 53.9% and 62.3% for Asians aged 16 to 64 in 2016.

-Statistically significant findings have been determined where the 95% confidence intervals of an ethnic group do not overlap with the value for all ethnicities in England, Wales and Scotland.
+Statistically significant findings have been determined where the 95% confidence intervals of an ethnic group do not overlap with the value for all ethnicities in Great Britain.

 Suppression rules and disclosure control

-‘Suppression’ means these figures have not been included in the data, to protect confidentiality and because the numbers involved are too small to draw any reliable conclusions.
+‘Suppression’ means these figures have not been included in the data, because the numbers involved are too small to draw any reliable conclusions.

 Breaking the figures down by gender and the relatively smaller overall population of those who are unemployed reduces sample sizes further and makes the figures less reliable.

-Data been suppressed at some qualification levels for the Mixed and Other groups because of the very small numbers.
+Figures have been suppressed at some qualification levels for the Mixed and Other groups because of the very small numbers.
+N/A

 Estimates in the charts and tables are rounded to whole percentages.
-Estimates in the download file are rounded to 1 decimal place.
+Estimates in the download file are rounded to 1dp.

 6. Data sources